 About the Evaluation

-In 2016-17, ORE found that most teachers were not able to meet the recommended implementation targets for student usage of the rotation programs.
-While teachers and principals reported accessing the data provided by the vendor programs, teachers generally did not use the data for grouping students or differentiating instruction (a key part of the blended learning model).
+ORE administered teacher and principal surveys and analyzed program usage data from vendors to monitor implementation of the initiative.
+In 2016-17, ORE’s evaluation focused on whether schools received the supports necessary for implementation, including training.
+At that time, ORE found that most teachers were not able to meet the recommended implementation targets for student usage of the rotation programs, and while teachers and principals accessed data provided by the vendor programs, teachers generally did not use the data to group students or differentiate instruction.